Mogady/BertQA-HTMLsnippets/readme.md

-         "article": "HTML article to extract answer from", "html_snippet": "HTML chunk/section that holds the answer of the question", "text_snippet": "text chunk/section that holds the answer of the question", "images": "list of images exists in the article"
+         "article": "HTML article to extract answer from", "html_snippet": "HTML chunk/section that holds the answer of the question", "text_snippet": "text chunk/section that holds the answer of the question", "images": "list of images exists in the article", "reader": "indicates if model managed to answer or not"

         }
 ```